Jehangir Sabavala: Career

 From 1951, he held 31 major solo exhibitions across the subcontinent, and in Europe.
-He participated in more than 150 group exhibitions all over the world.
-His work is in several important private and public collections, such as the National Gallery of Modern Art, New Delhi, Birla Academy of Fine Arts, Calcutta, Parliament House, New Delhi, The Punjab Government Museum, Chandigarh, Air India Mumbai, Tata Institute of Fundamental Research, Mumbai, The National gallery of South Australia, Adelaide.
+In addition, he participated in more than 150 group exhibitions all over the world.
+His work is in several important private and public collections, such as the National Gallery of Modern Art, New Delhi, Birla Academy of Fine Arts, Calcutta, Parliament House, New Delhi, The Punjab Government Museum, Chandigarh, Air India Mumbai, Tata Institute of Fundamental Research, Mumbai, and The National Gallery of South Australia, Adelaide.

 Sabavala did not allow archives of his 12 scrapbooks on materials from the early 1940s to the 2000 online.
 Arun Khopkar's film on Sabavala's life and art, Colours of Absence, won the National Award in 1994.
 In 2010, another film about his life was made, The Inheritance of Light: Jehangir Sabavala.
 His last solo exhibition, Ricorso, was held at the Sakshi Gallery, Mumbai, in 2008.

 In 2010, one of his serene landscapes called Casuarina Line fetched Rs 17 million at a Saffronart auction.

 One of his paintings titled Vespers 1, was sold for £253,650 (Rs.
 21 million) at a Bonhams sale in London.